bitmakerla/web-crawling-bootcamp/app/index.md

 to: FREQUENTLY
 toask: ASKED QUESTIONS
 headingOne: What is the Bootcamp?
-headingTwo: Why Choose Bitmaker's Bootcamp?
+headingTwo: Why choose Bitmaker's Bootcamp?
-firstWhy: Because in our program you will receive classes of expert professors, benefits of graduates and support of instructors during the process.
+firstWhy: You will receive classes and support from expert instructors.
-secondWhy: Because we will connect and position you with the best employers.
+secondWhy: We will also connect you with the best employers from our network.
 headingThree: Where are the classes?
 headingFour: Can I study online?
-presencial: The Bootcamp is presencial.
-You will have classes from Monday to Friday, for 8 hours a day for 3 months, with obligatory assistance.
+presencial: NO. Your physical presence is required for the Bootcamp.
+Classes will be Monday to Friday, 8 hours a day, for a period of 3 months.
-headingFive: What kind of companies will your graduates work in?
+headingFive: What kind of companies can I work in after graduating?
-work-graduates: lalala
+work-graduates: TO BE ANNOUNCED...

 contact: APPLY NOW
 contacto: WELCOME TO THE ADMISSIONS PORTAL OF OUR BOOTCAMP